We endorse Donald J. Trump for President of the United States of America.

 But Don’t Hold Your Breath Waiting for the IMF to Adopt It

-Our Monetary Reform Act, written in 1996 and supported by Dr. Milton Friedman is largely based on the monetary reform plan that came out of the University of Chicago during the Great Depression in 1933, with added safeguards.
+Our Monetary Reform Act, written in 1996 by Patrick S.J.
+Carmack, J.D., and supported by Dr. Milton Friedman is largely based on the monetary reform plan that came out of the University of Chicago during the Great Depression in 1933, with added safeguards.
 Recently two researchers working for the IMF (perhaps not for long now!) discovered the Plan, dusted it off and have noted five major – and real – benefits of the plan.
 While there is slim to no chance the IMF will promote the plan despite it’s obvious advantages to the public, still it is very interesting that it’s own researchers discovered, compliment and hoped to advance it.

 THE ADVANTAGES OF THE CHICAGO PLAN/MONETARY REFORM ACT